 How can so many people talk about giving students voice without thinking about oral communication?
 That’s the original and most important voice!
 How do we declare what we want?
 How do we express our opinions?
 Overwhelmingly by speaking.
 We say things out loud.
 Often, that speaking is face-to-face, but increasingly digital media is used which expands the reach and importance of verbal communication.
 Tragically, students don’t speak well.
 You’ve noticed.

+Did you notice all the people talking about Amanda Gorman’s poem at the inauguration?
+Not one mentioned how beautifully spoken the poem was.
+It was more than the written word that impressed.
 Remember how amazed people were when students at Marjory Stoneman Douglas High School spoke?
 You heard many comments about how well they communicated, and some conspiracy types thought they must be paid actors because normal kids just don’t speak that well.
 Two important points: one, we were impressed because good speaking is not the norm for students and two, the way they captured America’s attention was by speaking.
 As much as we value writing, speaking is by far the number one way to have an impact.